rwbaumg/rwbaumg.github.io/README.md

 Welcome to my personal page.
 It will be online soon.

-In the meantime, feel free to connect with me via these other channels:
+In the meantime you can connect with me via the channels below.

 ## Social media
 -  Twitter: [@rwbaumg](https://twitter.com/rwbaumg)